Kong/unirest-java/docs/index.md

 Previous versions of unirest had configuration split across several different places.
 Sometimes it was done on ```Unirest```, sometimes it was done on ```Option```, sometimes it was somewhere else.
 All configuration is now done through ```Unirest.config()```

-#### Unirest.config()
-Unirest config allows easy access to build a configuration just like you would build a request:

 ```java
     Unirest.config()